Naturhistoriska/Georg/georg-setup.md

 ```

 Then ctl-d to logout from server and login server again
-Run
+To verify docker user is set, run

 ```
 docker info
 ```

-To verify docker user is set

 #### Install docker-compose